With so many different styles of garden furniture available, how can you decide which set is going to be right for your outdoor space?

 4, 6, and 8 seater tables and chairs

 Garden dining sets come in similar sizes to their indoor counterparts.
 Depending on the space you have available and the number of guests you’re planning to invite round, you can choose between versions with 4, 6 or 8 seats.
-If you’re planning to do some outdoor dining, look towards getting a table and an appropriate number of matching chairs.
+If you’re planning to do some outdoor dining, look towards getting a table and an appropriate number of matching chairs - rattan garden table and chair sets are a popular choice.
 If you’re looking for a similarly sized set with a more informal feel you could also try a bench set, ideal for relaxed alfresco dining.

 Shop garden table and chairs

 If you’re looking for more relaxed outdoor seating then a garden sofa is a good alternative.
 Available in a range of different sizes and configurations there’s a suitable, comfortable sofa for all garden shapes and sizes.
 Combine with matching footstools and coffee tables to create the perfect outdoor space to socialise in.

 A great way to customise your outdoor furniture to fit your space is by creating your own pieces using pallets.
 You can go as small or as spacious as you like and it’s really easy to do.

 Check out our guide to creating pallet furniture

 These seats are ideal whether you have a smaller outdoor space, or want to put a small seat into a larger garden to create an additional seating area:

 Shop swing sets